operaton/operaton-keycloak/.github/pull_request_template.md

-# Camunda Keycloak Identity Provider Pull Request
+# Operaton Keycloak Identity Provider Pull Request

 <!--- Provide a general summary of your changes in the issue title above.
 Do not @ GitHub users in your pull request title.
 If your extension is still a work in progress, please add [WIP] to the title so that your pull request will not be flagged as mergable.
 When your PR is ready to be merged, you can remove [WIP] from the title. -->